Custom Species: Revisting Urchins

 Summary

 How will he progress in levels and power?
-What sorcerous subclass will he be?
+What rogue subclass will he be?
+Have you guessed yet?
+Will he multi-class?
 Stay tuned for more updates on Ghil’s character traits throughout his career.